Roxanne Barcelo

 Anne Roxanne Barcelo (born January 20, 1985), also known as Roxee B, is a Filipino-American actress, model and singer.
 In 2006, she became one of the 14 housemates of ABS-CBN's Pinoy Big Brother: Celebrity Edition.
 Before entering the Big Brother House, she was a finalist of ABC's Hollywood Dream.
 She is best known for playing Natalie Alcantara in Wildflower.
 Roxanne played the role of young Alba, an antagonist and guest character of Los Bastardos.

-Personal life
+Early life

 Born in Fairfax, Virginia, she spent her childhood in the United States.
 She was only eight years old when she joined and won "Best of the Best", a singing contest in the United States.
 Her broadcasting talent was again put to the test when she became a member of ESPN Kids.
 Already a professional child model, she did TV commercials for the Smithsonian Museum's 150th anniversary, 4th of July, GAP and JC Penney.
-She graduated from the School of the Holy Spirit in Quezon City and from Miriam College, also in Quezon City.
-In 2020, she married a non-showbiz personality in a private ceremony.
-She has one son.